There are over a dozen Amazon stores around the world selling your books. Are you missing out on sales by NOT having an Amazon Universal Link?

 Here are a few others you might want to check out.
-Both of these are much more involved but, depending on your needs, may do the trick for you.
+Setting these up is more involved than the services listed above, but depending on your needs, may do the trick for you.

 Let me know if you use, or recommend any other link creators.
 I’ll add them to the list.